 Your Brand, Your Channel

 The greatest way to retain creative control over your own work is, of course, to manage your own YouTube channel.
 Music YouTube channels are not out to cause you any harm as an artist but they do tend to make their own decisions.
 These choices are things like schedules, visual accompaniment and video descriptions.
-If you do all of your own uploading to your own channel then you get to make all the decisions.
+If you do all of your own uploadings to your own channel then you get to make all the decisions.

 Another fantastic reason to have complete control over all your own content is revenue.
 Almost everybody wants to get paid for doing what they love and YouTube has made this dream a reality for so many people.
 Musicians can use the platform to spread their music and to interact with their audience in a way that music streaming services cannot offer.
 Equally, YouTube (eventually) gives you the chance to monetise this content and generate an income stream from your videos.